 Finally, corrective insoles are the third kind.
 If you’re familiar with the uber-popular Superfeet Green, then you know what we’re talking about.

-There are a couple of points worth knowing when pairing a shoe with orthoses.
+There are a couple of points to keep in mind when pairing a shoe with orthoses.
 With the rare exception, most stock insoles provided with running shoes do not have a heel drop.
-In plain English, the insole thickness doesn’t change throughout its length.
+In plain English, the insole thickness is the same throughout its length.

 The same thing can’t be said of custom or aftermarket insoles.
 Many inserts have a higher heel, thus adding thickness to the overall rearfoot stack and altering the heel-to-toe drop.